Convert your window shoppers

 2) Product page abandonment

-I clicked through to a specific product page but I didn't take the next step of adding the product to my cart.
+We clicked through to a specific product page but didn't take the next step of adding the product to the cart.

-I love this email by Surfdome which showcases the products I viewed:
+We love this email by Surfdome which showcases the products viewed:

-Although this email is a great example, there's one recommendation I'd like to make.
-Adding in an additional product section to this email e.g. New In, best sellers or even recommended products, would enhance product discoverability and could appeal more if I've decided against the products I viewed.
+Although this email is a great example, there's one recommendation we would make.
+Adding in an additional product section to this email e.g. New In, best sellers or even recommended products, would enhance product discoverability.

 3) Site search abandonment

-For this one I used the search function on Booking.com to search for 'Newcastle'.
-This automated follow up took me right back to my search results:
+For this one, we used the search function on Booking.com to search for 'Newcastle'.
+This automated follow up took us right back to our search results:

-Although this is a great example that ticks all the boxes - it's got my exact search dates, price tiers and other destinations I've searched for or they think I might love, Booking.com are a tad relentless.
-This email example landed in my inbox within 4 hours of abandoning the site, and a further three since (and counting!!)
+Although this is a great example that ticks all the boxes - it's got exact search dates, price tiers and other destinations searched for or they think we might love, Booking.com are a tad relentless.
+This email example landed in our inbox within 4 hours of abandoning the site, and a further three since (and counting!!)